Critical progress happens through partnerships

-We work closely with Dr. Peter Moyle and Dr. Jeff Mount in UC Davis’ Center for Watershed Sciences to restore imperiled native trout throughout the Sierras and protect the Shasta River.
-CalTrout commissioned Dr. Peter Moyle and his team to author a comprehensive account of California’s salmon, steelhead and trout populations, SOS: California’s Native Fish Crisis.
+We work closely with Dr. Peter Moyle, Dr. Jeff Mount, Dr. Rob Lusardi, and Dr. Andrew Rypel from UC Davis’ Center for Watershed Sciences to restore imperiled native trout throughout the Sierras and protect the Shasta River.
+CalTrout commissioned Dr. Peter Moyle and his team to author a comprehensive account of California’s salmon, steelhead and trout populations, State of the Salmonids II: Fish in Hot Water.
+This is an update to the first edition from 2008, SOS: California’s Native Fish Crisis.

 Stanford Law School’s Environmental Law Clinic advises us on water policy (including ground water law) and endangered species issues.

 Dr. Thomas Dudley and Dr. Scott Cooper, of the Southern California Steelhead Center, counsel us on Southern steelhead restoration and recovery opportunities along the southern coast.